Panasonic GX1 Review

 Panasonic GX1 Print Quality

-ISO 800 shots are still usable at 20x30, but low-contrast detail looks a bit hazy.
-16x20-inch prints look better.
+ISO 800 shots are not usable at 20 x 30, as low-contrast detail looks a bit too hazy.
+16 x 20 inch prints look better, but are still just a bit hazy in a few areas.

-ISO 1,600 images start to show a bit too much of a green cast in yellows, but otherwise they're usable at 16x20 inches.
+ISO 1,600 images start to show a bit too much of a green cast in yellows, and noticeable noise in flatter areas, requiring a reduction to 11 x 14 inches.

-ISO 3,200 images are usable printed at 13x19 inches, though the red leaf swatch in our Still Life image is a total blur, and yellows continue toward green.
-We have to prefer the image printed at 11x14.
+ISO 3,200 images are usable for less critical applications at 11 x 14 inches, though the red leaf swatch in our Still Life image is a total blur, and yellows continue toward green.
+We have to prefer the image printed at 8 x 10.

-ISO 12,800 images are a little flatter overall than the other settings, but still have okay color and good detail when printed at 5x7 inches.
+ISO 12,800 images are a little flatter overall than the other settings and this ISO is best avoided for most applications.

-Overall, the GX1 does quite well, with a large starting size of 20x30, easily maintaining good quality all the way down to 5x7 at its highest setting.
+Overall, the GX1 does quite well, with a large starting size of 20 x 30, easily maintaining good quality all the way down to 5 x 7 at ISO 6,400.
 Oddly, as ISO rises, at around 3,200 printed quality is not quite as high as we saw on the Panasonic G3, even when comparing the printed images side-by-side.
 It might have to do with a slightly different exposure at those settings.

 In the Box